 Serve it up

-Your guests likely won’t expect you to feed them a full meal and offer them drinks all night (unless you specify that you will) but you still can’t serve them nothing at all.
+Your guests likely won’t expect you to feed them a full meal and offer them drinks all night (unless you specify that you will) but you still have to serve something.
 Decide what you want to serve your guests and how much effort you’re willing to put into the food and drinks.
 You could do anything from the classic ‘eyeballs’ peeled grapes to adorable Halloween themed biscuits.
 (Who doesn’t love a biscuit that looks like a grave?)
 The food you serve is totally up to you!

 As far as drinks go, you shouldn’t go too complicated here either.